azoth-lang/azoth.language.reference/src/introduction.md

 For more information see [Structured Error Handling](structured-errors.md).

-### Interfaces of Classes
+### Implicit Traits

 In many languages there is a distinction between an interface or trait that has no implementation and a class which can have an implementation.
-Azoth doesn't have separate interfaces.
-Instead, any class can implement the implicitly defined interface of another class.
-In a class declaration, the base class appears after the first colon and classes whose interface is being implemented appear after the subtype operator `<:`.
+While Azoth does have both classes and traits, classes also define an implicit trait.
+Any class can implement the implicitly defined trait of another class.
+In a class declaration, the base class appears after the first colon and classes whose trait is being implemented appear after the subtype operator `<:`.

 ```azoth
 public class My_Class: Base_Class <: Some_Class, Another_Class